How Long Does Editing A Book Take?

 This means that for a novel of 60,000 words will take somewhere between one and two weeks to complete.

 There is one more consideration to take into account.
 Experienced editors are always busy.
-If you come across an editor that he's not busy, they should ring alarm bells.
-Therefore, whilst it may take two weeks for a novel to be edited, you may be waiting for several weeks for your novel to rise up the queue of manuscripts.
+If you come across a professional editor that's not busy, it should ring alarm bells.
+Therefore, whilst it may take two weeks for a book to be edited, you may be waiting for several weeks for your book to rise up the queue of manuscripts.
+It's worth the wait since professional editing can't be rushed.

 At BubbleCow, we aim to return all manuscripts within twenty-eight business days of being submitted.